Group Assignment Individual Assignment SPI with SAMD21 NFC+Motor Board NFC Control ESP-NOW MQTT Morse Code Device Design Files

 Sercom SPI Slave Library

-SAMD21 SPI Slave Code
+SAMD21 SPI Child Code

-I took this example code from the above given github repository to initialize the SAMD21 Board as the Slave in the SPI Communication.
+I took this example code from the above given github repository to initialize the SAMD21 Board as the child in the SPI Communication.
 I have edited the code for the correct pins in my case for my SAMD21 Board.
 You can find the detailed documentation of the TouchNav SAMD21 Board in the input week assignment.

 /*